Coolify vs CapRover vs Dokku: The Self-Hosting Platform Showdown

 Database Management

-Coolify: One-click PostgreSQL, MySQL, MongoDB, Redis, and more.
-Built-in backup scheduling to S3.
+Coolify: One-click PostgreSQL, MySQL, MongoDB, Redis, etc. Built-in backup scheduling to S3.
 Connection strings auto-configured.
+You can actually forget about backups.

-Dokku: Plugin-based. dokku postgres:create mydb creates a database. dokku postgres:link mydb myapp connects it.
-Backup plugins available but not built-in.
+Dokku: Plugin-based. dokku postgres:create mydb. dokku postgres:link mydb myapp.
+Backup plugins exist but aren’t built in.

 SSL/TLS

 All three support automatic Let’s Encrypt certificates.
-Coolify and CapRover handle it out of the box.
-Dokku requires the dokku-letsencrypt plugin.
+Coolify and CapRover handle it automatically.
+Dokku requires the dokku-letsencrypt plugin (two commands, no big deal).

 Winner: Tie.